georgeepta/artemis-ansible/README.md

      }
    }
    ```

-   Where, `configured_prefix` dict contains prefixes `x.x.x.x/x` which are configured in ARTEMIS Configuration File.
+   Where the `configured_prefix` dictionary contains prefixes `x.x.x.x/x` which are configured in ARTEMIS Configuration File.
 For each `configured_prefix` you have the ability to define the mitigation technique which you want to apply according to the hijacked prefix length.
-Available mitigation techniques are prefix_deaggregation and tunneling.
+Available mitigation techniques are `prefix_deaggregation` and `tunneling`.
+A detailed explanation of the different keys is as follows:

-    ```
-    `mitigation` dictionary keys explanation:

-    - "x.x.x.x/x" : A valid configured prefix which are configured in ARTEMIS Configuration File.
+   - "x.x.x.x/x" : A valid configured prefix which is configured in ARTEMIS Configuration File.
    - "netmask_threshold" : Hijacked prefix length threshold.
    - "less_than_threshold" : Which technique to apply if hijacked prefix length < "netmask_threshold".
 You can declare, "deaggregate" which means apply deaggregation technique, "tunnel" which means apply tunneling technique, "deaggregate+tunnel" which means apply deaggregation and tunneling technique and "manual" which means do not apply any mitigation technique.
     - "equal_greater_than_threshold" : Which technique to apply if hijacked prefix length >= "netmask_threshold".
 You can declare, "tunnel" which means apply tunneling technique and "manual" which means do not apply any mitigation technique.
+Deaggregation is not meaningfull for very specific prefixes due to filtering.
     - "asn" : ASN of AS from which we ask help (tunnel technique).
     - "router_id" : Real router-id of helper AS router with which ARTEMIS VM and at least one router in our AS is directly connected (via physical links).
-Over the physical link beetween helper AS router and router in our AS (origin AS router) we suppose a pre-installed GRE tunnel in which all hijacked traffic attracted by helper AS will be redirected.
+Over the physical link beetween helper AS router and router in our AS (origin AS router) we assume a pre-installed GRE tunnel to which all hijacked traffic attracted by helper AS will be redirected.
-    - "tunnel_interface_name" : Tunnel interface name of helper AS router in which hijacked traffic will be redirected.
+    - "tunnel_interface_name" : Tunnel interface name of helper AS router to which hijacked traffic will be redirected.
-    - "tunnel_interface_ip_address" : Tunnel interface ip address of helper AS router in which hijacked traffic will be redirected.
+    - "tunnel_interface_ip_address" : Tunnel interface ip address of helper AS router to which hijacked traffic will be redirected.
-    - "tunnel_interface_ip_mask" : Tunnel interface ip netmask of helper AS router in which hijacked traffic will be redirected.
+    - "tunnel_interface_ip_mask" : Tunnel interface ip netmask of helper AS router to which hijacked traffic will be redirected.
     - "tunnel_source_ip_address" : Physical source interface ip address of GRE tunnel (helper AS router).
     - "tunnel_source_ip_mask" : Physical source interface ip netmask of GRE tunnel (helper AS router).
     - "tunnel_destination_ip_address" : Physical destination interface ip address of GRE tunnel (origin AS router).
     - "tunnel_destination_ip_mask" : Physical destination interface netmask of GRE tunnel (origin AS router).
     ```
+ For more information on the different mitigation techniques please consult [the ARTEMIS paper](https://arxiv.org/pdf/1801.01085.pdf).

 ## Run

 1. First, boot ARTEMIS: